tim-shand/www-tshand-com/README.md

 1. Open a terminal window and execute the below command:
 `winget install Hugo.Hugo.Extended`
-2. Accept the source agreement terms (Y) and press enter.
+2. Accept the agreement terms (Y) and press enter.
 3. After installation, the PATH environment variable will have been modified.
-4. To begin using Hugo, close and re-open the terminal window.
+4. To start using Hugo, close and re-open the terminal window (due to PATH update).
-5. Confirm Hugo is install by executing the below command:
+5. Verify that Hugo is installed by executing the below command:
 `hugo version`

 ### Initial Setup